Breast cancer in dogs: FAQ

 - any ulcers (cuts or scabs on the skin)

-Treatment of breast cancer in dogs
+Surgery for breast cancer in dogs

-Surgery is the best option for your dog.
+Your vet will discuss with you if surgery is the best option for your dog.
 The earlier the tumour is removed, the better.

 Your vet will discuss the options with you, keeping in mind how advanced the cancer is, and what is best for your dog.
-We know this can be an extremely upsetting time and are here to help you through if you need to speak to someone.

 What happens after surgery?